bbauska/Coursera-Bootstrap/readme.md

 when you define the classes.

-As you see in the example, where we define the navbar-inverse as background, or the carousel-item\'s height as variables.
+As you see in the example, where we define the navbar-inverse as background, or the carousel-item&apos;s height as variables.

 Now, the advantage of defining variables at the start of your CSS class is that there is a single point where you can update a value, and it